Meet Partner of a Commercial Fisherman Hannah Samsen

 Do you know when he’s coming back?

 His contract was to finish this season out.
-Unfortunately, their boat had a mechanical failure on the last day of fishing and had to get an emergency tow.
+Unfortunately, their boat had a mechanical failure on the last day of fishing, and they had to get an emergency tow.
 He said if the wind had been blowing a different direction, they would have been stuck against the rocks.
 So, they got really lucky.

 hannah-samsen-commercial-fishing